-Note: A Project Director's primary role in either a new or continuation award is to oversee the project through the planning an implementation phases of the grant, coordinate the work of the CCR Team, and ensure the project achieves its stated goals.
-Considering the scope of work needed for effective implementation and to avoid potential conflicts of interest, the Project Director must not be a Title IX Coordinator, victim advocate, or confidential advisor and must not be located in or supervised by the Title IX office or any Title IX position.
-Applications that fail to comply with this requirement will lose points.
+- 3. Support a Project Director who is at least 75% of a full-time position.
+A Project Director's primary role is to oversee the project, coordinate the work of the CCR team, and ensure the project achieves its stated goals.
+Considering the scope of work needed for effective implementation and to avoid potential conflicts of interest, the Project Director must not be a Title IX Coordinator, victim advocate, or confidential advisor and must not be in or supervised by the Title IX office or any Title IX position.
+Failure to establish this separation will result in a loss of points in the application review. - 4.
+The institution's designated financial point of contact must complete the DOJ Grants Financial Management Online Training, if not completed in the last two years, and submit the corresponding evidence in JustGrants.